Dr Michael Lee

 PH.D POSITIONS & $5000 TOP-UPS AVAILABLE

 Some of my Ph.D students will (hopefully) be finishing soon, so we have openings for new students.
-All Ph.D students are encouraged to pursue their own research and to publish independently, and outstanding applicants are eligible for a $5000 top-up to their scholarship.
+All Ph.D students are encouraged to pursue their own research and to publish independently.

 If you are interested in postgraduate studies in any of our areas, please do the following two steps in this order.
 (1).
 For information on the Ph.D program and scholarships, contact the Scholarships Office first.
 It has been our experience that students without scholarships often struggle to manage their time.
 (2) If you are seriously considering applying to Adelaide, and have been told by the graduate centre that you have a good chance at a Ph.D scholarship, think about possible projects and co-supervisors (e.g. Mark Hutchinson, Steve Donnellan, Alan Cooper, Jeremy Austin, Kate Sanders, Marc Jones).
 Then please contact me to discuss further.